redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 Yiannopoulous since he was successfully deplatformed.
-Media outlets are refusing to share the Christchurch murderer's "manifesto", and many people are pointing out how much that screed owes to the proliferation of far-right, anti-semitic, islamophobic, white-supremacists information in the last few years.
+Media outlets are refusing to share the Christchurch murderer's "manifesto", and many people are pointing out how much that screed owes to the proliferation of far-right, anti-semitic, islamophobic, white-supremacist information in the last few years.
 Deplatforming works, and surely the suppression of the most vile right-wing, white-supremacist material will go unlamented except by those who want to murder with impunity.